iterative/dvc.org/static/docs/get-started/example-versioning.md

 important.
 No prior knowledge is required about Keras.
 We reuse the [script](https://gist.github.com/fchollet/f35fbc80e066a49d65f1688a7e99f069) (it goes along the blog post) in a "black box" way - it takes some data and produces a model file.
-We thought would highly recommend reading the [post](https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html) itself since it's a great demonstration on how a general pre-trained model can be leveraged to build a model with a great performance with very limited
+We would highly recommend reading the [post](https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html) itself since it's a great demonstration on how a general pre-trained model can be leveraged to build a model with a great performance with very limited